Skip to content

 4. Data Deletion Requests

-• The vendor shall maintain a dedicated channel (email or web form) for receiving deletion requests from the organization or data subjects.
+• Synthetic Users maintains a dedicated channel (email or web form) for receiving deletion requests from clients or data subjects.

-• Clear instructions for submitting deletion requests must be made available.
+• Clear instructions for submitting deletion requests are made available.

-• The vendor shall log and acknowledge receipt of all deletion requests within five (5) business days.
+• All deletion requests are logged and acknowledged within five (5) business days.

 5. Verification of Requests

-• The vendor shall implement a robust identity verification process to confirm the legitimacy of deletion requests and prevent unauthorized actions.
+• A robust identity verification process is used to confirm the legitimacy of deletion requests and prevent unauthorized actions.

-• Verification records shall be retained for audit purposes.
+• Verification records are retained for audit purposes.

 6. Secure Data Deletion

-• Valid deletion requests must trigger irreversible deletion using secure industry-standard methods such as cryptographic erasure or data shredding.
+Valid deletion requests trigger irreversible deletion using secure industry-standard methods including cryptographic erasure or data shredding.
+Data is deleted from:

 7. Deletion Timeline